wu1233456/quick-notes/README.md

 + - `⌘W`: Close Quick Notes window

 ## Changelog
+### v1.1.3 (2025-01-12)
+- Fix the issue where the sidebar of the notes occasionally fails to load when launched.

 ### v1.1.2 (2025-01-11)
 - A new system-level reminder function has been added.
 Even when Siyuan is minimized, you can still receive reminders.
 It supports setting reminder times and clearing reminders.
 - Added a switch for the insert mode.
 You can choose to insert a quick note into today's notes with one click or insert it into a specified document.